IAWG-CSBC-PSON/hack2022-01-artifacts/README.md

 Virtual check-ins will occur daily at 10am & 3pm at the following Zoom link:
 * https://us02web.zoom.us/j/84722597891?pwd=aVR5VkhBN1hsRHIrRFpTblhzMTI0Zz09.

-For questions outside of these times, please use the Slack #01-artifacts channel as needed.
+For questions outside of these times, please post to the #01-artifacts Slack channel.